8-bit-sheep/googleAnalyticsR/README.md

 # googleAnalyticsR
 [![Travis-CI Build Status](https://travis-ci.org/MarkEdmondson1234/googleAnalyticsR.svg?branch=master)](https://travis-ci.org/MarkEdmondson1234/googleAnalyticsR)

-A new Google Analytics R library.
+A new Google Analytics R library using the new v4 of the Google Analytics Reporting API.
 Built using [`googleAuthR`](https://github.com/MarkEdmondson1234/googleAuthR).
 The successor to [`shinyga`](https://github.com/MarkEdmondson1234/shinyga) it allows online OAuth2 authentication within Shiny apps, along with new features such as batching and compatibility with other Google APIs.

 Work is currently focused on getting feature parity with `shinyga` such as the GA Management API features.